asetsiya/gabagus/README.md

 - Many characters.
 - Many themes.
 - Pipe frequency adjustment.
-- Parallax
+- Parallax.
-- Realistic physics for hitting corners
+- Realistic physics for hitting corners.
 - Multiplayer mode on LAN! (it was very hard to do)
 - Betting mode for multiplayer.